 In the above example, teacher James Harris has set the Grade Scheme to Four Level.

 This field also sets the grade scheme for teachers’ Gradebook Summary Columns.

 New assessments will default to the grade scheme set in this field.

-The grade scheme can always be changed on the assessment form until grades are entered into the Gradebook.
+The grade scheme can always be changed on the assessment form by the teacher until grades are entered into the Gradebook by the teacher.